- Mayor's Office

-The City of Northampton is conducting a broadband market study to determine if a municipal network is the best path to a future with faster and better Internet for our community.
+The City of Northampton has conducted a broadband market study to determine if a municipal network is the best path to a future with faster and better Internet for our community.
 Preliminary results of the residential and business surveys are very positive.
 The Final Report of the first phase of the study is expected to be released before the end of August 2021.

 The results will help the city to determine where the need is greatest, and help guide us on how to ensure that all citizens and businesses have affordable and adequate access to broadband Internet services.
 The ultimate goal is to develop a comprehensive set of strategies to make sure every person and business who needs it has access to high-performance broadband Internet, and that our city is well-positioned for our future needs.